 Our Community Restaurant brings together seniors in our community for a fun and social group lunch at a variety of local restaurants once a fortnight.
 This is a great opportunity to catch up regularly with friends.
 If required, transport can be arranged to collect you from your home, transport you to the selected venue, and then home again.

-The Minor Maintenance service can link you with an approved contractor to assist with home and garden maintenance including:
+The Minor Maintenance Service can link you with an approved contractor to assist with garden maintenance including lawn mowing and edging and removal of clippings.

-The Shopping Service will match you with a registered volunteer who can assist you with your shopping and household errands.
+The Shopping Service will match you with a registered volunteer who can assist you with your shopping.
 Activities that your volunteer can assist with include:

 - Grocery shopping